SinamalTess/vitzik/docs/midi.md

 - `1` = multiple track file format
 - `2` = multiple song file format (i.e., a series of type 0 files)

+A type 0 file contains the entire performance, merged onto a single track.

+While type 1 files may contain any number of tracks that are performed synchronously.

+Type 2 files are rarely used and store multiple arrangements, with each arrangement having its own track and intended to be played in sequence.

 #### tracks

 ### Vocabulary